ank2k04/ank2k04/README.md

 - 👋 Hi, I’m @ank2k04
-- 👀 I’m interested in
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Html,Python and Java
 - 💞️ Any suggestions/queries for my codes are apppreciated, feel free to drop me a text.
-- 📫 How to reach me -- ankushmeena142@gmail.com
+- 📫 How to reach me -- drop me a text at - ankushmeena142@gmail.com

 <!---
 ank2k04/ank2k04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.